pyOpenSci/pyopensci.github.io/_posts/2024-08-21-pyopensci-monumental-growth-2024.md

 ## What's next for pyOpenSci - The Road Ahead
 Our next training event is the inaugural pyOpenSci Fall Festival--a week-long event that teaches skills needed to:

-* Write cleaner, more modular code,
+* write cleaner, more modular code,
-* Package and share code,
+* package and share code,
-* Publish and cite code,
+* publish and cite code, and
-* Create reproducible reports that connect code, data, and outputs into a dynamically produced interactive publication
+* create reproducible reports that connect code, data, and outputs into a dynamically produced interactive publication.

 We also will develop collaborative GitHub lessons following the BSSw fellowship I received this year.